jeffreykxiao/mukashi/README.md

 You may need to click OK/Yes through some dialogs regarding rebuilding.
 ```

-If the above fails or if you want to edit C++:
+If the above fails or if you want to edit C++ (make sure to do this if you pull from the repo):

 ```
 Right click the .uproject and click "Generate Visual Studio Solution"